 Technology Tales

-Adventures & experiences in contemporary technology
+Adventures in consumer and enterprise technology

 Some SAS Macro code for detecting the presence or absence of a variable in a dataset

-Recently, I needed to put in place some code to detect the presence or absence of a variable in a dataset and I chose SAS Macro programming as the way to do what I wanted.
+Recently, I needed to put in place some code to detect the presence or absence of a variable in a dataset, and I chose SAS Macro programming as the way to do what I wanted.
 The logic was based on a SAS sample that achieved the same result in a data step and some code that I had for detecting the presence or absence of a dataset.
 Mixing the two together gave me something like the following:

 %macro testvar(ds=,var=);